 Boort Men’s Shed

-The Men’s Shed is co-located with the health service.
+The Men’s Shed is co-located on-site with the health service.
 The men meet each Tuesday and Thursday and their skills are in great demand.

 The men living in the health service’s residential aged care facility have an opportunity to join men from the community at the Men’s Shed.
 They enjoy having a chat, playing pool or supervising some of the projects!